capogreco/capogreco.github.io/_posts/2022-08-24-web_audio_api_samples.md

 One of the things that differentiates ears from eyes, is the absence of lids.
 Eyes have them, but ears do not.
 We have less control over how sound is registered by our ears, and so we do rely somewhat on the people and architecture and technology in our immediate surroundings to help us mediate the volume, intensity, clarity, etc. of sonic phenomena.

-In any case, at some point, some people, somewhere, decided that an `AudioContext` object, the object that allows you to render audio to the operating system's audio device, must always begin its life in a *suspended* (inactive) state, and is only allowed become active once a user gesture has been registered.
+For this reason, it seems sensible that some people, somewhere, at some point, decided that the `AudioContext` object, the object that allows you to render audio to the operating system's audio device, must always begin its life in a *suspended* (inactive) state, and is only allowed become active once a user gesture has been registered.
 In other words, when someone visits your webpage, you are not allowed to blast them with audio without some minimal form of interaction from them.

 Consider the following code:

 ```javascript
 document.body.style.margin   = 0